Latin American Idol season 4

-The fourth season of Latin American Idol premiered on September 9, 2009.
+The fourth and final season of Latin American Idol premiered on September 9, 2009.
 This season brought new changes as host Monchi Balestra and judge Gustavo Sánchez left the show.
 The show was hosted by Erika de la Vega.
 Jon Secada and Mimi returned as judges, and Oscar Mediavilla, an Argentine producer, joined as a new judge.

-The auditions for Season 4 were in July 2009.
+The auditions for season 4 were in July 2009.
 There was a form to fill in the Latin American Idol MySpace site to try for auditions for 2009.
-Auditioners had to be between the ages of 18 to 28 by August 1, 2009.
+Auditioners had to be between the ages of 18 and 28 by August 1, 2009.

-Audition dates and places for Season 4 were:
+Audition dates and places for season 4 were: